 The quality of a document, print or online, depends not just on good content but also on a well-managed process for developing the product.
 When needed, I coordinate and edit a project from proposal or rough manuscript to final production, incorporating input from authors, illustrators, consultants, and reviewers.
 Management may also include budgeting, hiring, design supervision, and project co-ordination.

-In addition to post-graduate certification in technical communication and degrees in English and Law, I offer:
+In addition to post-graduate education in technical communication and degrees in English and Law, I offer:

-Five years of freelance experience planning, writing, editing, and delivering a variety of communication projects for various clients (See my portfolio for samples of my work.)
+Five years of freelance experience (See my portfolio for samples of my work.)